kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Deployment.md

 ```bash
  sudo apt install python3-pip
  pip3 install -r code/customer-code/requirements.txt

 ```

 ## Deployment
-Note:All the commands below should be run from the **root directory of the repository**.
-Some of the bash scipts require root access.
-So, if asked, please provide the root credentials.

 **The following script will deploy the whole pipeline and download test data**

 ```bash

  code/deployment-scripts/deploy-all
 ```